KaiHDev/BlogDemo/README.md

 This command runs the project.
 ### `npm run start`

-Runs the app in the development mode.\
+Once commands are complete use the links below to open the application in your browser.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.